nilearn/nilearn/doc/glossary.rst

         to provide an interface robust to variations in scan acquisition protocols with minimal user input.
 It performs basic processing steps (coregistration, normalization, unwarping, noise component
-        extraction, segmentation, skullstripping etc.) providing outputs
+        extraction, segmentation, skullstripping etc.) providing outputs,
-        that can be easily submitted to a variety of group level analyses, including task-based or resting-state :term:`fMRI`, graph theory measures, surface or volume-based statistics, etc.
+        often called confounds or nuissance parameters, that can be easily submitted to a variety of group level analyses, including task-based or resting-state :term:`fMRI`, graph theory measures, surface or volume-based statistics, etc.

     FPR correction
         False positive rate correction.
 This refers to the methods employed to